 This is a research seminar open to juniors and seniors.
 Priority given to history and environmental studies majors.
 History majors may take this course either as a research seminar or in place of HIST 301 “Writing the Past.”

 Not open to first-year students.
 Limited to 15 students.
 Enrollment requires attendance at the first class meeting.
 Fall semester.
-Professor Gordon.2016-17: Not offered
+Professor A. Gordon.2017-18: Offered in Fall 2017

 (Offered as HIST 439 [EU] and EUST 339) The course will explore a most intense and fascinating period in Russian history: the years 1890-1910.
 This period witnessed rapid urbanization and industrialization; the rise of professional and mass politics; first instances of modern terrorism and an intensification of nationalist struggles; imperialist ventures in Central Asia, Manchuria, and Korea; several revolutions and wars; and, above all, an unprecedented efflorescence of modernist culture in the late Russian Empire which was readily exported to and consumed in Europe.
 We will analyze these developments through a range of sources, including resources found at the Mead Art Museum.
 In addition to acquainting students with major developments in turn-of-the-century Russian Empire, the class will address contemporary scholarly debates that focus on concepts such as “modernity,” “self,” “discipline,” “knowledge,” “civil society,” and “nationalism.”
 Students will be required to complete an independent research paper.
 One class meetings per week.

 [US/p] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
 Major themes will be sexual and gender norms, faith and family, economic systems, geography, and culture with an emphasis on cross-cultural conflicts, interactions, and communities.
 Students will work extensively with primary source documents from court cases about interracial sex, premarital sex, sexual assault, abortion, same-sex intimacies, bastardy, and people of indeterminate sex and gender.
 Students will write an original research paper.
 One class meeting per week.
 Limited to 15 students.
 Not open to first-year students.
 Omitted 2017-18.
-Professor Manion.2016-17: Offered in Fall 2016
+Professor Manion.2017-18: Not offered